em-cc/em-cc.github.io/faqs.md

 As these events are used for training purposes – to bring new volunteers up to speed for next years competition season, we encourage you to ask for robot inspections but they are completely optional.
 We know some teams have been working on improving robots over the summer, please feel free to use this event as an opportunity to see how these mods work in real gameplay.
 You still can’t violate any game rules, but rules compliance is honor-system based.
 As usual weight restrictions are lax also.
 This event is more about having fun and introducing new team members and the public to FIRST.

 There will be access to a shop with tools – it will be ‘open as needed’ so if you need help with something see pit admin and they will direct you how to get there and get someone to help navigate and find things.

+* * *

+## Video and Audio Recording

+This event will store and livestream audio, video and still images that may include anyone attending the event.
+By entering this event you agree to this.